GraphWalker/graphwalker-example/java-prestashop/README.md

 If you encounter any problems with the `docker` command, please google your problems.
 This example can not provide any help in that regards.

 The `docker-compose up` command will launch 2 services, one database and one web.
-It will take a while until all is up running, When done, goto http://localhost:8001 to see PrestaShop.
+It will take a while until all is up running.
+When done, goto http://localhost:8001 to see PrestaShop.

 ![alt tag](images/prestashop/After_installation.png)